apazorin/cryptocurrency-portfolio/README.md

-# cryptocurrency-portfolio
+## cryptocurrency-portfolio
 This app allows to manage easly all your coins and create different portfolios with portfolio lines.

+# Technology
-Create with Angular and json-server data base.
+Created by Angular and json-server data base server.